15 things you should absolutely do when you are in Japan

 14. Travel by the Shinkansen train

 The Shinkansen is a network of high-speed railway lines.
 These trains are the way to travel in Japan.
 They are not expensive and you can arrive at your destination very fast.
 It is nice to feel like a local and travel by train to a place.
-I have travelled by train from Kyoto to Hakone and it was only an hour travelling, which is very fast.
+I have travelled by train from Kyoto to Hakone and it was only an hour traveling, which is very fast.

-15. View Tokyo’s skyline
+15. See Tokyo’s skyline

 10 Comments